 🎯 Request the minimum effort from your respondent

 Resist the urge to ask too many open-ended questions.
-Keep in mind that it's especially hard to type long responses on mobile.
+Remember that it's especially hard to type long responses on mobile.
 Therefore while we advise you to have at least one open-ended question for respondents to redact their inquiry, make sure that it's a question that could be answered with a short response.

 ⌚ Conduct surveys at the perfect timing

-If your survey questions are related to experiences of a particular product, or if you want to evaluate specific moments of the customer journey, it is important to make sure that the survey reaches the customer once they have a chance to experience these things.
+If your survey questions are related to experiences of a particular product, or if you want to evaluate specific moments of the customer journey, it is important to ensure that the survey reaches the customer once they have a chance to experience these things.